Optimal investment with insider information using Skorokhod & Russo-Vallois integration

 Carlos Escudero: Departamento de Matem\'aticas Fundamentales.
 Universidad Nacional de Educaci\'on a Distancia.
 ORCID 0000-0002-9597-0506. {\tt cescudero@mat.uned.es}

 Tomoyuki Ichiba: Department of Statistics \& Applied Probability.
 University of California Santa Barbara.
 ORCID 0000-0003-2787-7569. {\tt ichiba@pstat.ucsb.edu} 3mm }

-{\bf Abstract.} We study the maximization of the logarithmic utility of an insider with different anticipating techniques.
-Our aim is to compare the usage of the forward and Skorokhod integrals in this context with multiple assets.
-We show theoretically and with simulations that the Skorokhod insider always overcomes the forward insider, just the opposite of what happens in the case of risk-neutral traders.
-Moreover, an ordinary trader might overcome both insiders if there is a large enough negative fluctuation in the driving stochastic process that leads to a negative enough final value.
-Our results point to the fact that the interplay between anticipating stochastic calculus and nonlinear utilities might yield non-intuitive results from the financial viewpoint.
+{\bf Abstract.} We study the maximization of the logarithmic utility for an insider with different anticipating techniques.
+Our aim is to compare the utilization of Russo-Vallois forward integral and Skorokhod integral in this context.
+Theoretical analysis and illustrative numerical examples showcase that the Skorokhod insider outperforms the forward insider.
+This remarkable observation stands in contrast to the scenario involving risk-neutral traders.
+Furthermore, an ordinary trader could surpass both insiders if a significant negative fluctuation in the driving stochastic process leads to a sufficiently negative final value.
+These findings underline the intricate interplay between anticipating stochastic calculus and nonlinear utilities, which may yield non-intuitive results from the financial viewpoint.